 Impact on the Annual Over/Under Recovery Position (K Factor)

 Working Group members have expressed concerns that DCP 169 would result in an increased proportion of DNOs’ revenue coming from the ‘peak’ time band over the months of the year when that rate would apply.
 There would therefore be a greater risk of over/under recovery of revenue.
-This over/under recovery of revenue would be recovered in future years, thus the K factor would become more volatile creating greater instability in the recovery of allowed revenue for future years.
+This over/under recovery of revenue would be recovered in future years which under RIIO-ED1 is now subject to a lag of two years, thus the K factor would become more volatile creating greater instability in the recovery of allowed revenue for future years.

-This will potentially be the case regardless of whether or not DCP 169 is implemented in conjunction with DCP 123 or not.
-However, it is particularly of concern if DCP 123 is not implemented, as a larger proportion of DNOs’ revenue would come in through the peak time band without the implementation of DCP 123.
+This will potentially be the case regardless of whether or not DCP 169 is implemented in conjunction with DCP 228 or not.
+However, it is particularly of concern if DCP 228 is not implemented, as a larger proportion of DNOs’ revenue would come in through the peak time band without the implementation of DCP 228.